esa/pagmo2/doc/sphinx/docs/cpp/topologies/fully_connected.rst

       :return: the number of vertices in the topology.

+   .. cpp:function:: bgl_graph_t to_bgl() const

+      .. versionadded:: 2.15

+      Convert to a BGL graph.

+      :return: a complete graph representing ``this``.

+      :exception unspecified: any exception thrown by the public BGL API.

    .. cpp:function:: template <typename Archive> void save(Archive &ar, unsigned) const
    .. cpp:function:: template <typename Archive> void load(Archive &ar, unsigned)